How Much Current Does An Overhead Crane Use?

-How Heavy Is A 16 Ton Overhead Crane, Its Hoist and Parts?
+How Heavy Is A 16 Ton Overhead Crane?
+How Heavy Is A Crane Hoist?

 The crane weights exactly 11830kgs in total.
 This is made from 8776kgs for the main beams, 1336kgs for the Demag hoist unit, 1606kgs for the end carriages (crane travel units) and 112kgs for the electrical control panel/equipment.

 What Forces are Imposed by An Overhead Crane?
-What Is a Buffer Force Load?
+What Is a Crane Buffer Force Load?

 This particular crane has buffer forces imposed 17.85kN.
 The maximum wheels loads are as follows; max.
 Qc1/Qh1 3194 kgs / 7422 kgs.
 These are the loads imposed onto the supporting structure, floor or building when the crane is traveling, with and without a load on it.
 Structural engineers often call them the “over turning moments”.

 This 16 tonnes Demag double girder crane weighing 11,830kgs has forces imposed from skewing (for minimum crab approach) of S 20.09 kN.